platformsh/platformsh-docs/reference/platform-app-yaml.md

 must have a **unique name** within a project.
 The name may only be composed of lower case alpha-numeric characters. (a-z0-9)

 ### Type and Build

 The `type`  and `build` are used to build and run the project.
-It's in the form the only supported `type` currently is php:
+The only supported `type` currently is PHP.

+Supported versions:

+    type: php:5.4 (default)
+    type: php:5.5
-    type: php
+    type: php:5.6

 The `build` concernes what will happen by default when building the project it has a sub property `flavor` for which the possible values are: